 The College of Allied Health Sciences at the Augusta University offers an innovative, interprofessional, and highly applicable PhD in Applied Health Sciences for professionals seeking advanced study and research training opportunities in order to comprehensively solve health care problems.

 Graduates of this collaborative program will be research-focused and clinically oriented, able to work on health care teams in evidence-based practice or as allied health faculty.
-The program is offered full- or part-time as a program in the College of Allied Health Sciences through the Graduate School at the Augusta University’s Health Sciences Campus in Augusta.
+The program is housed in the College of Allied Health Sciences.
+The degree is awarded through the Graduate School at the Augusta University’s Health Sciences Campus in Augusta.

 Our program combines advanced health education with excellence in research.
 We provide graduates with the innovative research skills needed for health care in Georgia and beyond.